Design Innovation and Robotics

 at Extreme STEAM Science Kids at Park Shore

-For Children in Grades 6-9
+For Children Completing Grades 6-9 as of June

 Is Your Child Ready to Take Their LOVE of Robotics to the Next Level?